Ten

 set would forever be short.

-had a feeling that I needed.”
-He handed me a Schwinn Approved 10-mm—
+he “just had a feeling that I needed.”
+He handed me a Schwinn

-I can’t guarantee that you’ll become as attached to the following
+I can’t guarantee that you’ll become as attached to your bicycle

-bicycle tools as I am to mine.
-But these are ten of the handiest hand
+tools as I have to mine.
+But these are ten of the handiest hand tools

 Shimano